bobbee512/Getting-and-Cleaning-Data-Course-Project/ReadMe_Project.md

 run_analysis()

-The script works with one exception.
-I was unable to reduce the data set by removing those columns that do not have measurement of mean or std.
-I left my attempted code in the script ass comments so that you can see my attempt.
-I do summarize properly and calculate the means and stds; just on too many columns!

-I also use the dplyr package.
+I use the dplyr package in this script.
 The following are the steps taken.

 1. set the working directory for R script and Samsung data